bendem/SchoolStats/README.md

 # SchoolStats

-Stat stuff for school (INPRES - 2015)
+Stat stuff for school (INPRES - 2015), done with @Curlybear